sajjjadayobi/narm/Course/README.md

     - Contextual Embeddings
     - next sentence prediction
     - CLS token
+  - Practice
+    - Keras Examples
+      - text clasification with a single transformers
+      - train Bert from scrtch
+      - semantic similarity with Transformers
+      - Question Answering with Transforers
     - Hugging Face
       - pipeline
       - how use
-      - Trainer
+        - TFTrainer (in 20 lines of code)
       - fine-tune
         - text classification
+        - with a custom dataset
   - Roberta
   - Albert
   - GPT 2 & 3